-These aquatic beauties may not have the awe of sharks, but their grace and charisma makes for an unforgettable diving experience
+These aquatic beauties may not have the awe of sharks, but their grace and charisma make for an unforgettable dive.

 At Sipadan, off the coast of Borneo, strong currents swept in from the Celebes Sea.
 In the early morning light I drifted across the shallow reef plateau on the eastern tip of this tiny uninhabited island, surrounded by curious batfish and clouds of brilliant-yellow snappers.